webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

 ### ares-inspect

-This command provides Web Inspector and Node Inspector.
-Web Inspector and Node Inspector run in a web browser on the host machine.
-Each inspector displays the run-time information of the web application and JS services, respectively.
+This command enables Web Inspector or Node's Inspector.
+Each inspector displays the run-time information of a web application or a JS service, respectively.

 #### Usages